Perfect Cream Cheese Frosting

 - Mix in vanilla until fully integrated.

-- Spread or pipe onto cooled carrot cake or carrot cake cupcakes.
+- Spread or pipe onto cooled cake or cupcakes.

 - Always make sure that all ingredients are at room temperature before starting.